 - Wash hands well and often, especially after using the bathroom and before making or eating food.

 - Avoid food if you’re not sure that it was prepared safely.

 When Should I Call the Doctor?

 Call your doctor right away if your child has any of these symptoms:

 - vomit that’s bloody or looks like coffee grounds

-- stool that’s bloody, black, or looks like tar
+- poop that’s bloody, black, or looks like tar

-- persistent gnawing or burning pain in the area below the ribs that improves after eating, drinking milk, or taking antacids
+- lasting gnawing or burning pain in the area below the ribs that gets better after eating, drinking milk, or taking antacids